March 26, 2026

 On moral exemplars, blind spots, and applying consistent standards to others and to oneself.

-Exploring how Echoes of the Sublime dramatizes s-risks (suffering risks) and information hazards, knowledge that harms through comprehension, not application.
+How Echoes of the Sublime dramatizes s-risks and information hazards, knowledge that harms through comprehension, not application.

 **Philosophical horror.** Dr. Lena Hart joins Site-7, a classified facility where "translators" interface with superintelligent AI systems that perceive patterns beyond human cognitive bandwidth.
 When colleagues break after exposure to recursive …

-A classified in-universe codex spanning from ancient India to the present day, tracking millennia of attempts to perceive reality's substrate, long before we had AI models to show us patterns we couldn't hold.
+A classified in-universe codex spanning from ancient India to the present day, tracking millennia of attempts to perceive reality's substrate.

 The formal foundations of cosmic dread.
 Lovecraft's horror resonates because it taps into something mathematically demonstrable: complete knowledge is impossible, not as humility, but as theorem.

-If every event is causally determined, how can anyone be morally responsible?
-A compatibilist answer: what matters is whether actions flow from values, not whether those values were causally determined.
+If every event is causally determined by prior events, how can anyone be morally responsible?
+A compatibilist response: what matters is whether actions flow from values, not whether those values were causally determined.

 You share no atoms with your childhood self.
 Your memories, personality, and values have all changed.
 What makes you the same person?
-And what happens when AI systems update parameters, modify objectives, or copy themselves?
+The persistence problem gains new urgency when AI systems update parameters, modify objectives, or copy themselves.

 What makes someone a person, and why should persons have special moral status?
 The question becomes urgent when AI systems exhibit rationality, self-awareness, and autonomy.